A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-This \enquote{Bell argument for quantum non-locality}, as I shall call it, proceeds by showing that the empirically measured EPR/B correlations violate certain inequalities, the famous Bell inequalities.
+This \enquote{Bell argument for quantum non-locality}, as I shall call it, proceeds by showing that the empirically measured EPR/B correlations violate certain inequalities (\enquote{Bell inequalities}).
 It follows that at least one of the assumptions in the derivation of the inequalities must be false.
-Indeterministic generalizations \citep{Bell1971,Clauser1974,Bell1975} of Bell's original deterministic derivation \citeyearpar{Bell1964} employ two probabilistic assumptions, \enquote{local factorisation}\footnote{{} \enquote{Local factorisation} is my term.
-Bell calls (\ref{local-causality}) \enquote{local causality}, some call it \enquote{Bell-locality}, but most often it is simply called \enquote{factorisation} or \enquote{factorisability}.
-Bell's terminology already suggests a causal interpretation, which I would like to avoid in this paper, and the latter two names are too general since, as I shall show, there are other forms of the hidden joint probability which can be said to factorise; hence \enquote{\emph{local} factorisation}.}
+Indeterministic generalizations \citep{Bell1971,Clauser1974,Bell1975} of Bell's original deterministic derivation \citeyearpar{Bell1964} employ two probabilistic assumptions, \enquote{local factorization}\footnote{{} \enquote{Local factorization} is my term.
+Bell calls (\ref{local-causality}) \enquote{local causality}, some call it \enquote{Bell-locality}, but most often it is simply called \enquote{factorization} or \enquote{factorizability} (introduced by \citealt{Fine1980}).
+Bell's terminology already suggests a causal interpretation, which I would like to avoid in this paper, and the latter two names are too general since, as I shall show, there are other forms of the hidden joint probability which legitimately might be said to \enquote{factorize}; hence the qualification \enquote{local}.}